Viacheslav1510/CI_PP5_VV/README.md

 ## Credits

 ### Code
-- Code Institute for the search and sorting functionality, bag and checkout app as a basis for my checkout and basket apps
+- Code Institute for the search and sorting functionality, bag and checkout app as a basis for my checkout and bag apps
-- Code Institute Tutor support for guidance on many of my bug fixes.
+- Code Institute Tutor support for guidance on my bug fixes.

 ### Media